-This basic hands on introduction to InDesign teaches you how to create desktop publishing projects from start to finish: making master pages, creating style sheets for formatting text, importing text and graphics, setting up printing ink colors, preflighting, exporting press-quality and web-quality PDFs, and packaging files for the service bureau, along with graphic design concepts, typography guidelines, and cross-media publishing requirements.
+This basic hands-on introduction to Adobe InDesign teaches how to create desktop publishing projects from start to finish.
+Topics: making master pages, creating style sheets for formatting text, importing text and graphics, setting up printing ink colors, basic preflighting for press, exporting PDFs for web and press, and packaging files for print contractors.
+Also reviews graphic design concepts, typography guidelines, and cross-media publishing requirements.

-This course focuses on critical advanced features for long documents, including multi-chapter books, pagination, indexes, footnotes, tables of content, templates, cover composition, and advanced stylesheet controls.
-By the end of the class, you will have completed a multi-chapter book with the above features.
+This course focuses on critical, advanced features for long documents: tables, multi-chapter books, pagination, indexes, footnotes, tables of content, templates, cover composition, and advanced stylesheet controls.
+By the end of class, you will have completed a multi-chapter book with the above features.
 This foundation course prepares students for future classes in Section 508 accessibility, EPUBs, and other digital media from InDesign.

 Do’s, Don’ts and Tips for Desktop Publishers: Creating and Preflighting Files for Trouble-Free Printing more details